 Nahal's scholarly achievements include: Visiting Scholar at the Beatrice Bain Research Group on Gender at the University of California at Berkeley (2001), Fulbright Scholar-in-Residence at the State University of New York at Binghamton (1997), and an NEH Summer Seminar Award winner (1996).

 Nahal has done significant work on diversity and multiculturalism.
-Recently, the Society For Diversity (www.societyfordiversity.org) honored Nahal as the member for the month of March 2013.
-The write up is available at: http://societyfordiversity.org/uploads/ANahal_Member_Profile.pdf She also previously won two diversity related awards at Howard University; the Cultural Diversity Awareness Award (2006) and the Unsung Hero Award (2007).
-She has numerous diversity related publications; links to some of these are available at: http://diversitydiscover.com/founder_writings.html Her recent research (alongwith co-PIs), a major quantitative study on, diversity at Historically Black Colleges & Universities was published as a chapter in a book in 2015.
+The Society For Diversity (www.societyfordiversity.org) honored Nahal as the member for the month of March 2013.
+The write up is available at: http://societyfordiversity.org/uploads/ANahal_Member_Profile.pdf She has also won two diversity related awards at Howard University; the Cultural Diversity Awareness Award (2006) and the Unsung Hero Award (2007).
+She has numerous diversity related publications to her credit; links to some of these are available at: http://diversitydiscover.com/founder_writings.html Her recent research (alongwith co-PIs), a major quantitative study on, diversity at Historically Black Colleges & Universities was published as a chapter in a book in 2015.
 Link to ifnormaiton on this is availabe at: "Ethnic and Cultural Diversity at HBCUs and Its Impact on Students, Faculty, and Staff,Anita Nahal, Adrian Thompson, Mai Abdul Rahman, and Verna F. Orr," http://www.infoagepub.com/products/Exploring-Issues-of-Diversity-within-HBCUs Nahal presents in various conferences in the US and abroad.